businessabstraction/dacemo/audit2.md

 * A domain in which the information gathered by the modeller is traditionally explained to the end user in subsets (or not at all) is now clearly understandable to an untrained user.
 * With graphs that integrate Business and Technical knowledge, the Business/IT misalignment in traditional enterprise is narrowed.

-### DELIVERY VALUE for THE CHLIENT (31/3/2019)
-* A local server that can manage data.
-* The webpages are responsive that can match different screen size.
-* The webpage can send query to stardog.
-* The webpage can show the links between nodes.
-* Instruction for user menu.
-* Instruction for installation.
-* Instruction for a project deploy.

 ## DECISION MAKING PROCESS
 Decision making log: (https://drive.google.com/drive/folders/1m4mbyVoh4ibqYACCxjURbvI8BEEMAGKK)